-REWARD SABER AND BELT PLATE, KNOWN AS "DES PAROISSES", given to François-Pierre DAUGUET, Captain in the Infantry Regiment of Basse Normandie of the Royal Army of the West, model 1816, Restoration period.
+REWARD SABER AND BELT PLATE, KNOWN AS "DES PAROISSES", given to François-Pierre DAUGUET, Captain in the Basse Normandie corps of the Royal Army of the West, model 1816, Restoration period.
 29991

-SUBALTERN OFFICER LANYARD, Restoration period.
-Entirely made of silver braid, "cul-de-de" braided cord, tasseled knot, fringes in the model known as "well rope" (soft fringes).
+Entirely made of silver braiding, with a "cockade" braid cord, braided tassel, and fringes in the style known as "well rope" (soft fringes).

-Accompanied by an old handwritten paper label "Buckle belonging to Mr. Dauguet François, Captain in the 4th corps of the Royal Army of the West - Dauguet François-Pierre from St James Manche".
+Accompanied by an old handwritten paper label "Belt plate belonging to Mr. Dauguet François, Captain in the 4th corps of the Royal Army of the West - Dauguet François-Pierre from St James Manche."

 France.